 In vineyards, where and what matter a great deal.
-Without getting all viticultural about it, the quality and flavor of grapes are heavily influenced by where the vineyard is due to its specific terrain, soil, and weather ← another threesome FYI.
+Without getting all viticultural about it, the quality and flavor of grapes are heavily influenced by where the vineyard is due to its specific terrain, soil, and weather.
 Where influences what grapevines (i.e., what variety and what clones) should be planted in a vineyard.
 In certain locations Pinot Noir excels, in other regions Sauvignon Blanc shines, and on.
+Some blather about “terroir” (◔_◔) but we’re essentially talking about micro-regions.
 Yeah there is a lot more science-y stuff to it, but this is the essence of what is important.

 At Lucky Rock Wine Co., our philosophical approach is that the sum of vineyards blended together can be greater than the parts alone.
-We have found three incredible Pinot Noir vineyards that almost magically blend together in the bottle to create a seamless, harmonious, delicious whole.
-Our Rule of Three is thus: our Sonoma vineyard provides opulent fruit and earth components.
-Grapes from our Monterey vineyard lend bright acidity and high-toned red fruits.
-And the fruit from our San Benito vineyard gifts our Lucky Rock Pinot Noir with finesse, body, and more complexity.
+We find incredible Pinot Noir and Sauvignon Blanc vineyards that almost magically blend together in the bottle to create a seamless, harmonious, delicious whole.
+Each vineyard is chosen for some specific quality in the grapes – a certain flavor, some pop of acid, a select smell – so when blended together with others those qualities get amplified exponentially.
+In our brains it’s like the formula: vineyardsx < Lucky Rock wine.

-The result is Lucky Rock County Cuvée Pinot Noir.
-That’s why the label lists the three counties with the best damn vineyards we’ve found.
-It isn’t pretending to be some swanky, expensive French Grand Cru Burgundy, but those vineyards, with a bit of our help in the winery, make a wine that is far more worthy (and a whole lot less pricey) for watching the Dark Knight movies, cheering Triple Crown winners, or illin’ to the Beastie Boys!
-Have a glass – or 3.
+The sum of those vineyards is Lucky Rock County Cuvée Pinot Noir and Sauvignon Blanc.
+That’s why our labels list the counties with the best damn vineyards we’ve found.
+Our wines aren’t pretending to be some swanky, expensive French Grand Cru Burgundy or Bordeaux Blanc, but those vineyards, with a bit of our help in the winery, make wines that are far more worthy (and a whole lot less pricey) for watching the X Games skateboarding championships, nibbling on food truck meatballs with romesco sauce, or bumping Kendrick.
+Have a glass – or moar.